 How renewable energy works

-The traditional way of making electricity is by burning fossil fuels.
-Now there are many new ways to generate energy from sustainable sources such as wind power.
+The traditional way of making electricity is by burning fossil fuels but there are cleaner ways to generate energy from sources such as wind.

 What to expect when switching to renewables

 Changes on your billThe switch to Tomorrow Energy happens behind the scenes at your local utility.
 While they continue to deliver your electricity, you will see Tomorrow Energy listed as the supplier on your regular energy bill.
-You will continue to pay the same bill as usual but you can feel great knowing your money is going toward clean energy.
-More on Energy Rates
+For our Texas customers, Tomorrow Energy will become your supplier and will send your bill including energy and transmission and distribution charges.

 You can even offset natural gas emissions